cjdell/web-blocks/README.md

 Controls
 --------

-Move forwards / backwards: W and S
+Move forward /backward: W and S

 Move sideways: A and D